OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 I/O MMU separates PCI cards into groups to isolate memory operation between devices and VMs.
 To add the cards to VFIO and assign a group to them we can use the scripts shared in the `aforementioned web page <http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.

-This script binds a card to vfio.
+This script binds a card to VFIO.
 It goes into ``/usr/local/bin/vfio-bind``:

 .. code::